zerotier/ratpack/README.md

 // ratpack.
 #[tokio::main]
 async fn main() -> Result<(), ServerError> {
-    // our state is passed through the `with_state` constructor method. let mut app = App::with_state(State {
+    let mut app = App::with_state(State {
         authtoken: "867-5309",
     });

-    // this is the authenticated endpoint; compose_handler! here is used to create a two-stage pipeline. app.get("/auth/:name", compose_handler!(validate_authtoken, hello));
+    app.get("/auth/:name", compose_handler!(validate_authtoken, hello));

-    // this is the unauthenticated endpoint, only `hello` is used here. app.get("/:name", compose_handler!(hello));
+    app.get("/:name", compose_handler!(hello));

-    // This inits the server and waits for connections. app.serve("127.0.0.1:3000").await?;
+    app.serve("127.0.0.1:3000").await?;

     Ok(())